Home

 The patient is a 63-year-old male individual with congestive heart failure (CHF).
 The data for the patient can be found here.
 The variables in the spreadsheet are:

-After importing the data, we clean up the data by renaming variables, ordering the data by day of the week (Sunday first), creating a variable that indicates each day of the observational period (overall_days
+After importing the data, we clean up the data by renaming variables, ordering the data by day of the week (Sunday first), creating a variable that indicates each day of the observational period (overall_days), and creating a variable that indicates each minute of the observational period (overall_minutes).

 activity = read_csv("data/p8105_mtp_data.csv", col_types = cols()) %>%